 Because of the diversity of MSeed’s teams, and the sheer number of people who were interested in the material, AC+A’s veteran team members decided that on-site coaching would be the most practical solution, allowing for hands-on training, in-person discussions, and demonstrations of the topics to be covered.

 The team flew to Bangkok and delivered a two-day intensive series of lectures and mentorship to MSeed’s 11 talented teams.
-Their talks focused on designing for freemium, monetization best practices, marketplace viability of some of the MSeed specific designs, and what it takes to get noticed by publishers.
+Their talks focused on designing for freemium, monetization best practices, marketplace viability of some of MSeed’s specific designs, and what it takes to get noticed by publishers.
 They also provided an overall framework for designing games that engage and retain players.

 The in-person, on-site delivery of the material allowed the MSeed participants to try out suggestions and fixes in real time and receive immediate feedback from AC+A. Over their two days working with the MSeed team, AC+A’s feedback and coaching were translated into immediate, tangible changes to MSeed’s games and work style.